teamniteo/handbook/people/benefits.md

 ## Public holidays

 We are from different parts of the World, and we have different customs when it comes to public holidays.
 The Americans have close to no public holidays, some countries have up to 20 public holidays per year (though some come on weekends).
-To avoid taking a break when your government tells you to instead of when you *need* a break, and to avoid "bad holiday years" when all public holidays come on weekends and are hence rendered moot, we have our own little approach to holidays:
+To avoid taking a break when your government tells you to instead of when you *need* a break, and to avoid "bad holiday years" when all public holidays come on weekends and are hence rendered moot, we have our own approach to holidays:

 * Everyone is entitled to one public holiday each month, whichever day they want.
 * The one day is automatically calculated as one working day less every month.